Manasa-1101/Student-Management-System-Windows-Form-/README.md

 The application supports full CRUD operations (Create, Read, Update, Delete) with proper validation and database connectivity using ADO.NET.
 Features

-1.Add new student details
+1. Add new student details

-2.View student records in DataGridView
+2. View student records in DataGridView

-3.Update existing student information
+3. Update existing student information

-4.Delete student records
+4. Delete student records

-5.Input validation for TextBoxes and ComboBoxes
+5. Input validation for TextBoxes and ComboBoxes

-6.Gender and Course selection using ComboBox (no manual typing)
+6. Gender and Course selection using ComboBox (no manual typing)

-7.Exception handling for database operations
+7. Exception handling for database operations

 Technologies Used